 Skills Inventory Administrator

-Sarah Klotz, M.A., is a Maryland certified school counselor and a licensed graduate professional counselor (LGPC).
-As an experienced educator and school counselor, Sarah has worked in both public and private elementary and middle school settings in Maryland.
-Sarah has expertise in behavioral techniques and social-emotional learning strategies and has a special interest in working with students with disabilities, particularly individuals on the Autism Spectrum.
+Sam Klotz, M.A., is a Maryland certified school counselor and a licensed graduate professional counselor (LGPC).
+As an experienced educator and school counselor, Sam has worked in both public and private elementary and middle school settings in Maryland.
+Sam has expertise in behavioral techniques and social-emotional learning strategies and has a special interest in working with students with disabilities, particularly individuals on the Autism Spectrum.

-Sarah speaks Spanish and is knowledgeable about multicultural issues in education.
-She has studied social justice movements abroad in Spain, Argentina, Columbia, and Costa Rica.
-In addition, Sarah has received a Master’s in Counseling from Johns Hopkins University and an undergraduate degree in Hispanic Studies from the College of William & Mary.
-In her free time, Sarah enjoys hiking and playing the banjo.
+Sam speaks Spanish and is knowledgeable about multicultural issues in education.
+They have studied social justice movements abroad in Spain, Argentina, Columbia, and Costa Rica.
+In addition, Sam has received a Master’s in Counseling from Johns Hopkins University and an undergraduate degree in Hispanic Studies from the College of William & Mary.
+In their free time, Sam enjoys hiking and playing the banjo.

 Skills Inventory Administrator

 Erin Weymer, MS, OTR/L, is certified by the National Board for Occupational Therapy (OTR) and licensed (L) to practice in Maryland, the District of Columbia, and North Carolina.
 She has been working as a School-Based Occupational Therapist in a DC charter school with upper elementary and middle-school students for 2.5 years.
 Erin also has experience from her clinical fieldwork in the community-based setting, travel training older adults with developmental disabilities.
 Erin has received training in Interoception-bringing awareness to body signals, connecting them to emotions, and choosing an appropriate action.
 Erin is particularly interested in executive functioning strategies, assistive technology, and building functional independence beyond the school setting.